-The DR300 Socket software (Institute Based Server Method) or the SFTP (Cloud Server Method) must be running for the DR300 transmissions to be received.
-Additionally, the recorder must have the Wireless setting turned "On" and be in close proximity to its paired Gateway.
+The Socket software (Institute Based Server Method) or the SFTP (Cloud Server Method) must be running for the transmissions to be received.
+Additionally, the DR300 must have the Wireless setting turned "On" and be in close proximity to its paired Gateway.